talmeym/regurgitator-extensions-json/README.md

 ### freemarker-builder

-a freemarker-builder agregating parameter values together using a freemarker template.
+a freemarker-builder aggregating parameter values together using a freemarker template.

 ```json
 {